• Skip to primary navigation

 Jump to Recipe - Print Recipe

-• Saves Money Making this at home is more cost-effective than buying premium bottled dressings.
+• Saves Money Making this at home is far more cost-effective than buying premium bottled dressings from the grocery store.

-• Total Control You control the salt and sugar levels to suit your family's tastes.
+• Total Control You manage the salt and sugar levels to suit your own family preferences.

-• Vibrant Flavor The combination of toasted sesame and ginger provides a high-quality taste in minutes.
+• Vibrant Flavor The combination of toasted sesame and pickled ginger provides a high-quality taste in minutes.

-• Avocado Oil A neutral oil with healthy fats that stays liquid in the fridge.
+• Avocado Oil A neutral oil packed with healthy fats that stays beautifully liquid when stored in the cold refrigerator.

-• Soy Sauce Adds the essential salty "umami" flavor.
+• Soy Sauce Adds the essential salty, umami depth that grounds the brighter flavors.

-• Pickled Sushi Ginger This is the secret ingredient that provides both spice and a tang from the pickling liquid.
+• Pickled Sushi Ginger and Liquid The ingredient that provides both a sweet spice and an extra layer of zesty pickling juice.

 2. Emulsify Blend on high for 20 to 30 seconds until the mixture looks uniform and creamy.
 This step ensures the oil and vinegar stay combined.

-3. Add Texture Stir in the toasted sesame seeds by hand.
+3. Add Sesame Seeds Stir in the toasted sesame seeds by hand.
 Avoid blending the seeds if you want to keep their crunchy texture.

 4. Store Pour the dressing into an airtight jar and keep it in the refrigerator.